Galaco/openVTF/README.md

 # openVTF
-Open Valve Texture Format VTF textures within the browser.
-0 dependencies, all parsing and conversion to rgb(a) handled entirely by the library
+JavaScript library to work with Valve Texture Format images.
+At present allows reading from only.

 # This branch
 My main dev branch.
 Don't assume this branch works correctly, although it hopefully will.